 At the moment i have to deal with some very large IT system in the domain of logistics.
 The business logic is mostly implemented as database triggers, not even stored procedures but triggers.
-The decision to build that system on triggers is unforgivable, even if that System was designed years ago, maybe more than a one decade (i don't know how old is it).
+The decision to build that system on triggers is unforgivable, even if that System was designed years ago, maybe more than a one decade (i don’t know how old it is).

-Well, the richness of DB functions and options alone, should not lead to the meaning that all logic should be done in the Database-tier.
-Of course Database Systems which are rich on functions sells better.
-Yea!
-Maybe even better than sex :).
-But at the End we should be carefully with every extra!
+Well, the richness of DB functions and options alone should not lead to the idea, that (all) logic should be done in the Database-tier.
+Of course Rich Feature Database Systems have better Sales points and once invested a lot of money to a system - manages ask you to use that system!
+But at the end of the day we should be carefully here.

 Concluding there are some tips when to use triggers:

-- Use them for Integrity control!
-There where invented for it!
+- Use them for integrity control, they where invented for it.

-- Use them careful for Audit trails, consider also triggers are transaction safe, so when an operation is rolled back, all its triggered operations are also rolled back.
+- Use them careful for audit trails.
+Consider here, triggers are transaction safe, so when an operation is rolled back, all its triggered operations are also rolled back.

 - Use trigger careful for other administrative things like replication or notification.

-- But avoid to use triggers for business logic!
+- But avoid to use triggers for any business logic!

 Update Dez 2014: Looking back to this 7 years old post i see how illusory i was about real IT in (other) companies.
 Now i gained some more background in consulting and i have seen a lot of creepy, grown over time, strange IT solutions.
-Now, the idea of putting some business logic to database tier seem not to be the worst thing i saw, but still worst, worst -don't do it!
+Now, the idea of putting some business logic to database tier seem not to be the worst thing i saw, but still very bad - don’t do it!

 I also understand much more, how bad organizations influence bad architectures… Meanwhile i can say i’ve saw how IT Architecture follows IT Organization like Conway says.